leadingagile/gather-metrics-tools/README.md

  -r, --repos-folder
       The base folder that holds all of the repositories to be analyzed.
-      Defaults to '/Users/bhowar68/projects/ford_shopbuy' (i.e. a convenient place for me).
+      Defaults to the current folder.

  -o, --output-folder
       The output folder where all the collected metrics data will be written.
       See the Code Analysis documentation for information in the structure and content.
+      Required.
+Cannot be blank.

+ -i, --image
+      The docker image to use.
-      Defaults to '/Users/bhowar68/projects/reports' (i.e. a convenient place for me).
+      Defaults to 'leadingagilestudios.azurecr.io/analysis/gather-cli:0.2.0'
+      The image MUST be a 'gather-cli' image.

 Be sure each repository is currently on the branch you are interested in evaluating